 - Cloud Saving: Anything you edit in your playset will be automatically saved to the cloud so you don't lose your work and your content is accessible across multiple devices.

 - Every Platform: This is a big one.
 The same experience works on your mobile phone, your tablet, and your desktop.

 Let me be clear to those in the community who have been using the markdown format.
 You're going to be okay.
 What you've written is going to translate, and if you've been writing for Advanced, you're going to be 90% there.

 So, when is this coming out?
 Good question.
-We're first putting out 2019.1 in the first half of June.
-Then after that, we're putting our focus into Weave 2019, which includes the updated rule set, the user interface overhaul, and yes; the Playset Creator.
+We're first putting out 2019.1 for foundational updates.
+Then after that, we're putting our focus into Weave 2019.2, which includes the updated rule set, the user interface overhaul, and yes; the Playset Creator.
 This is already underway, but we're going to make sure we release everything the right way, at the right time.

 Unfortunately, we can't show you anything yet.
 I've been known to leak information left and right without warning, and I'd only get in more trouble from Renee and the rest if the team if....